surajit-13-sutradhar/loanlens_ai/README.md

 ## Project Overview

-Veridian is an MVP for a video-based loan origination system.
+LoanLens Ai is an MVP for a video-based loan origination system.
 The core idea is to replace traditional form-based loan applications with a live video session that:

 - Captures the customer's face, voice, and location in real time
 - Transcribes speech to text for consent and data capture